PTDonnelly/contrails/README.md

-# Python IASI Cloud Extraction and Processing for Spectrum Analysis (PyICECAPS)
+# Package for IASI Spectra and Cloud Observations (PISCO)

-PyICECAPS is a Python package designed to facilitate the extraction, processing and analysis of Infrared Atmospheric Sounding Interferometer (IASI) cloud data.
+PISCO is a Python package designed to facilitate the extraction, processing and analysis of Infrared Atmospheric Sounding Interferometer (IASI) spectra and retrieved cloud products.

 ## Features